exepulveda/gslib2.0/README.md

 # GSLIB 2.0: an updated and improved version of the legendary GSLIB

-This repository aims for having from the original GSLIB source code a modern version of it.
+This repository aims to create a modern version of the original GSLIB source code.

 We mean "modern" as a combination of:

 * Source code migrated to support modern Fortran
-* Makefiles for gfortran and ifort compilers
+* Makefiles for gfortran and ifort compilers or using fpm
-* Release and Debug version
+* Release and Debug versions
-* Migration of the code to avoid:
+* Migration of the code to avoid as much as possible:
   * COMMON BLOCKS
   * GOTOs
 * Migration of the code to use:
   * Modules
   * Pure/elemental functions and procedures
   * Implicit none

 Short term goals:

 * Improve algorithms
-  * Use KDTree in searching neigbours
+  * Use KDTree in searching neighbours
-  * Migrate paramter specification to use standards such as:
+  * Migrate parameter specification to use standards such as:
     * TOML
     * JSON
     * YAML
-* Parallelisation by implementing Coarrays
+* Parallelisation by using Coarrays

 ## How to build